BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Ethical principles guiding healthcare leadership practices

-The four principles for which the bigger ethical values are deontology, utilitarian, justice, rights, non-maleficence, and beneficence.
-It is possible for leaders in the healthcare field to foster a patient-centred environment by doing what is described above, on a daily basis, which will then translate into the leadership values of the various healthcare organisations.
+The four principles for which the bigger ethical values are deontology, utilitarianism, justice, rights, non-maleficence, and beneficence.
+Leaders in the healthcare field can foster a patient-centered environment by doing what is described above, daily, which will then translate into the leadership values of the various healthcare organizations.

 BUS FPX 4121 Assessment 1 Ethical Theories and Principles

-Pirotte and Benson (2023) have suggested that the concept of autonomy is the most significant since it emphasizes patient’s right and capacity to make rational choices pertaining to their care.
-Some great leaders in healthcare entail patients and involve them in decision-making by providing them with information that is as original as possible, telling them that there are options in place, and then listening to what the patients have to say.
-This approach creates a culture that respects patient safety and gives them a voice and listens to the patient’s view, and safety concerns (Pirotte & Benson, 2023).
+Pirotte and Benson (2023) have suggested that the concept of autonomy is the most significant since it emphasizes the patient’s right and capacity to make rational choices about their care.
+Some great healthcare leaders entail patients and involve them in decision-making by providing them with information that is as original as possible, telling them that there are options in place, and then listening to what the patients have to say.
+This approach creates a culture that respects patient safety and gives them a voice and listens to the patient’s views, and safety concerns (Pirotte & Benson, 2023).

-By the promulgation of health’s beneficent principle which is the concept of doing good and promoting well-being of individuals, healthcare executives are directed to make choices, and implement policies that enhance the safety of patients.
-The primary goal of those involved in the provision of health care is to perform activities that will be most beneficial to the patients and least harmful (Cheraghi et al. , 2023).
+By the promulgation of health’s beneficent principle which is the concept of doing good and promoting the well-being of individuals, healthcare executives are directed to make choices and implement policies that enhance the safety of patients.
+The primary goal of those involved in the provision of health care is to perform activities that will be most beneficial to the patients and least harmful (Cheraghi et al., 2023).

-This ethical advice also encourages the development and implementation of safety protocols and practicing safety, safety policies derived from research, and consonant quality enhancement activities with the objective of enhancing patient safety (Cheraghi et al. , 2023).
+This ethical advice also encourages the development and implementation of safety protocols and practicing safety, safety policies derived from research, and consonant quality enhancement activities to enhance patient safety (Cheraghi et al., 2023).

-This duty is underlined by the concept of nonmaleficent standard or do not harm, which obliges healthcare managers not to harm patients.
-Management should encourage people to come forward when they realise they have made a mistake, have it argued and resolved, without the risk of any type of punishment.
-It may be more safe for healthcare through application of interventions that help minimize error and increase openness (Sivaraman, 2019).
+This duty is underlined by the concept of non-maleficent standard or do not harm, which obliges healthcare managers not to harm patients.
+Management should encourage people to come forward when they realize they have made a mistake and have it argued and resolved, without the risk of any type of punishment.
+It may be safer for healthcare through the application of interventions that help minimize error and increase openness (Sivaraman, 2019).

-Specifically as an ethical approach justice gives emphasis to the fact that everyone should be given their dues.
-In order to implement this idea there is always a focus on the fact that those less privileged groups are attended to and in the distribution of care such as treatment, all are given fairly.
-Equality and fairness are also considered part of the healthcare executives’ leadership practices, mainly because patient safety gaps and inequalities must be addressed as well (Akdeniz et al. , 2021).
+Specifically, as an ethical approach justice emphasizes the fact that everyone should be given their dues.
+To implement this idea there is always a focus on the fact that those less privileged groups are attended to and in the distribution of care such as treatment, all are given fairly.
+Equality and fairness are also considered part of the healthcare executives’ leadership practices, mainly because patient safety gaps and inequalities must be addressed as well (Akdeniz et al., 2021).

-The healthcare leaders act and lead based on the ethics of health care.
-From the writings of Varkey (2021), the healthcare leaders who embrace justice, beneficence, nonmalfesoence, and autonomy offer the patient’s care to prioritize their needs and uryge them to make rational decisions, ensure they do not harm the patient and give fair treatment.
-The introduction of these principles to leadership practices may help healthcare organizations create and sustain patient safety culture where patients’ welfare and safety are always improved.
+Healthcare leaders act and lead based on the ethics of health care.
+From the writings of Varkey (2021), the healthcare leaders who embrace justice, beneficence, nonmaleficence, and autonomy offer the patients care to prioritize their needs and urge them to make rational decisions, ensure they do not harm the patient, and give fair treatment.
+The introduction of these principles to leadership practices may help healthcare organizations create and sustain a patient safety culture where patients’ welfare and safety are always improved.

 Slide 08: